liuyixin-louis/liuyixin-louis.github.io/_pages/about.md

 title: about
 permalink: /
 # subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.
 subtitle: Ph.D.
-Student in [Lehigh University](https://engineering.lehigh.edu/cse).
+Student in <a href='https://engineering.lehigh.edu/cse'>Lehigh University</a>.

 profile:
   align: left